 This yields the following case.

-\begin{lem} Let $\SetS$ be a universal spectrum.
-If $\SetS$ contains a positive number $s$ which is not a jump number, and has a limit $r$ (not necessarily in $\SetS$) with $s<r$, then the distinguishing number of $\US$ is two. \end{lem}
+\begin{coroll} Let $\SetS$ be a universal spectrum.
+If $\SetS$ contains a positive number $s$ which is not a jump number, and has a limit $r$ (not necessarily in $\SetS$) with $s<r$, then the distinguishing number of $\US$ is 2. \end{coroll}

 \begin{proof} By Lemma \ref{lem:unbninsin}, if suffices to show that for every positive $t\in \SetS$ there exist numbers $\{h_t,k_t\}\subseteq \SetS$ so that $s<h_t<k_t$, and $h_t+k_t\geq t\geq k_t-h_t$.